The Acoustic Chapel Sessions

-The Acoustic Chapel Sessions is a live album by Australian singer, John Farnham.
-It was released through Sony BMG, as a CD/DVD package in September 2011 and the album peaked at number 10 on the ARIA Charts.
+The Acoustic Chapel Sessions is an album by Australian singer, John Farnham.
+It was released through Sony BMG, as a CD + DVD package in September 2011 and the album peaked at number 10 on the ARIA Charts.

-The CD, recorded at Chapel off Chapel in July of that year, consists of eleven of Farnham's songs stripped back and in acoustic mode.
-The DVD package includes eight songs plus interviews with the artist and his backing band members, and behind-the-scenes footage.
+The CD, recorded at Chapel off Chapel in July of that year, consists of eleven of Farnham's greatest hits reworked as stripped-back acoustic compositions.
+The DVD package includes eight of the songs ('Two Strong Hearts' being an alternate take) as well as interviews with John and the band, in addition to behind-the-scenes footage.

 Background

 The release of The Acoustic Chapel Sessions coincides with the 25th anniversary of Whispering Jack, Australia's highest-selling and most successful album ever.

 John Farnham explained, "We wanted to rework some of the songs that we have been doing on stage for the last 25 years.
 It's always difficult to rework something that people are very used to, having said that we have had a lot of fun doing it'.
 Farnham's manager, Glenn Wheatley, added, "This recording has just given me goose bumps; it's amazing seeing the songs stripped right back and all acoustic.
 I wonder why we didn't think about doing this earlier".